Alabama: Civil War and Reconstruction

 A company of cavalry soldiers from Huntsville, Alabama, joined Nathan Bedford Forrest's battalion in Hopkinsville, Kentucky.
 The company wore new uniforms with yellow trim on the sleeves, collar and coattails.
 This led to them being greeted with "Yellowhammer", and the name later was applied to all Alabama troops in the Confederate Army.

 Alabama's slaves were freed by the 13th Amendment in 1865.
 Alabama was under military rule from the end of the war in May 1865 until its official restoration to the Union in 1868.
 From 1867 to 1874, with most white citizens barred temporarily from voting and freedmen enfranchised, many African Americans emerged as political leaders in the state.
 Alabama was represented in Congress during this period by three African-American congressmen: Jeremiah Haralson, Benjamin S. Turner, and James T. Rapier.

 Following the war, the state remained chiefly agricultural, with an economy tied to cotton.
 During the Reconstruction era, state legislators ratified a new state constitution in 1868 which created the state's first public school system and expanded women's rights.
 Legislators funded numerous public road and railroad projects, although these were plagued with allegations of fraud and misappropriation.
 Organized insurgent, resistance groups tried to suppress the freedmen and Republicans.
 These groups included The Ku Klux Klan, the Pale Faces, Knights of the White Camellia, Red Shirts, and the White League.

 Reconstruction in Alabama ended in 1874, when the Democrats regained control of the legislature and governor's office through an election dominated by fraud and violence.
-They wrote another constitution in 1875, and the legislature passed the Blaine Amendment, prohibiting public money from being used to finance religious-affiliated schools.
+They wrote another constitution in 1875, and the legislature passed the Blaine Amendment, prohibiting public money from being used to finance religiously affiliated schools.
 The same year, legislation was approved that called for racially segregated schools.
 Railroad passenger cars were segregated in 1891.